What is the gospel?

 The first thing to do is to know and believe the content above.
 The problem of sin.
 The work of Jesus taking on Himself your sins on the cross, taking the penalty you deserve so you can be forgiven and restored to God.

-Lastly, follow Him.
+Secondly, repent of your sins and follow Jesus.
 He is Lord and God of your life.
 Seek to obey everything He says.
 Grow in your knowledge of God & His love for you and live out the rest of your life growing in Love for others.

-We offer this suggested prayer as an example of the kind of prayer one can pray to accept Jesus as one’s Savior.
+We offer this suggested prayer as an example of the kind of prayer one can pray with faith that God will hear and respond.

-"Dear God, I know that I am a sinner and am in need of a deliverer.
-I need forgiveness for having failed to love You with all my heart, soul, and mind and for failing to love others in the way that I love myself.
-I know that my sins have alienated me from You and others.
+"Dear God, I know that I am a sinner and I am in need of a savior.
+I need forgiveness for having failed to love You with all my heart, soul, and mind and for failing to love others.
+I know that my sins have kept me away from You and others.
 I want You to deliver me from my sinful self-centeredness.
-I desire a truly loving relationship with You as my Father and others as my brothers and sisters.
+I desire a truly loving relationship with You as my Heavenly Father and others as my brothers and sisters.
 I trust in Jesus, and Jesus alone, as the only one who can save me from my sins."

 What’s next?

 Now that you believe, you are to grow in grace and knowledge of the Lord Jesus Christ through Bible reading, prayer, and worshiping with fellow believers.
-We also encourage you to develop a love for your brother and sisters in the faith through active participation in their lives, service, and mutual service for the Lord by participating in a Bible-believing church.
+We invite you to join us at HOPE CHURCH - Milford.
+Sundays at 10am.
+103 S. Maple Ave.
+Milford, DE 19963.
+Tell us you read the Gospel and believed!